-How to Create a Registry Key and Values using Powershell
+Create a Registry Keys and Values using PowerShell

-In this blog post, I will show you different ways to create registry keys and entries and add values using PowerShell.
-You can create any registry entry under a registry key, such as a String, DWORD, Binary, etc. You can also create multiple registry entries with different data sets.
+In this blog post, I will show you different ways to create registry keys, registry entries and values using PowerShell.
+You can create any type of registry entry under a registry key, such as a String, DWORD, Binary, etc. You can also create multiple registry entries with different data sets.

 For example, I will create a registry key called cloudinfra.net and three registry entries called Download, Location, and Status, with values of 123 (decimal), United Kingdom, and 1, respectively.
-The screenshot below shows the registry keys and entries after running the Powershell script.
+Below screenshot shows registry keys and entries after running the PowerShell script.

 Registry keys and Registry entries with values created using Powershell script